AshkanShakiba/Kyusk/README.md

 Comments: users can comment on articles after authentication.

 Admin: dashboard implemented using django admin app which can be used to manage users, articles, comments etc.

+## how to run

+Run `python manage.py runserver` to start development server on `http://localhost:8000/`.

+Run `python manage.py test` to execute tests.